 3. Read bedtime stories

 Dr. Seuss’ The Lorax, a classic, is a great way to give kids an early entrée into the world of environmentalism.
-The Little Green Books from Simon & Schuster are also fun reads and include titles like The Adventures of an Aluminum Can, I Can Save the Ocean!, and The Polar Bears’ Home.
+The Little Green Books from Simon & Schuster are also fun reads and include titles like The Adventures of an Aluminum Can, I Can Save the Ocean!, and The Adventures of a Plastic Bottle.

 4. Explore the rooms of your house

 When recycling, we often mainly focus on the kitchen, but there are things you can recycle and reuse all over your home.
 Have kids walk into a specific room and point out what they think can be recycled — if you’re not sure, research it together.
 Whether it’s stuffed animals in a bedroom, paint in a garage, or plastic packaging in the kitchen, there are plenty of items that don’t have to be destined for the landfill.
 Go over how items can be reused or upcycled, too — old toys can be donated to charities, pants that are outgrown can turn into shorts, and mismatched board game pieces can become jewelry.
 This will help kids get in the habit of thinking about where their outgrown items can find a new home once they’re done with them.

 5. Run a recycling relay

 In a grassy area, set up a row of recycling bins, each of which accepts something different.
 Then split a group of kids (elementary school age works well for this game) into teams and have them take turns running to the bins, depositing an item in the correct container, then racing back and tagging a teammate, who then picks up an item and runs to the bins.
 The first team to correctly recycle all their items wins.
 To add an extra challenge, include some items that can’t be recycled so that kids can learn what has to go in the trash.
 You may want to add a composting bucket as well.